• ECTS

 Presentation

-The University Preparatory Cycle for the Grandes Ecoles (CUPGE) in Physics and Mathematics is an ambitious course of study in the Physics Licence which is aimed at motivated students who wish to enter engineering schools on the basis of their applications at the end of the L2 or on the basis of a competitive examination at the end of the L3, or who wish to continue their studies in a demanding course of study in fundamental physics.
-This selective course includes an additional UE each semester (about 50 hours of teaching) and therefore requires a more sustained work rhythm.
+The University Preparatory Cycle for Grandes Ecoles (CUPGE) in Physics and Mathematics is an ambitious program within the Bachelor's degree in Physics, aimed at motivated students who are considering applying to engineering schools on the basis of their academic record at the end of their second year, or through competitive entrance exams at the end of their third year, or who wish to pursue a demanding course of study in fundamental physics.
+This selective program includes an additional course unit each semester (approximately 50 hours of teaching) and therefore requires a more sustained pace of work.

 http://licence-physique.edu.umontpellier.fr/parcours-cupge-physique-et-mathematiques/

-The CUPGE Physics and Mathematics course is associated with two other CUPGE courses, one in Mathematics (CUPGE Mathematics and Physics) and the other in Mechanics (CUPGE Mechanics), in order to cover the possible Major/Minor combinations of certain competitive exams.
-These courses offer high-level teaching in three major scientific disciplines: Mathematics, Physics and Mechanics, which constitute an indispensable foundation for continuing to learn, analyze and innovate in the remainder of the academic and professional career.
-The students of these three CUPGE courses form a single group of TDs integrated into the Mathematics and its Applications portal.
+The CUPGE Physics and Mathematics program is associated with two other CUPGE programs, offered by the Bachelor's Degree in Mathematics (CUPGE Mathematics and Physics) and the Bachelor's Degree in Mechanics (CUPGE Mechanics), in order to cover the possible Major/Minor combinations of certain competitive examinations.
+These programs offer high-level teaching in three major scientific disciplines: Mathematics, Physics, and Mechanics, which constitute an essential foundation for continuing to learn, analyze, and innovate throughout one's academic and professional career.
+Students in these three CUPGE programs form a single tutorial group integrated into the Mathematics and its Applications portal.

 Read more